Introduction Java Spring Interview Questions And Answers

 Below are some of the important disadvantages:

 - Java Spring provides all the facilities to the developers to build/develop java enterprise applications using POJOs (Plain Old Java Object).
-The important advantage of developing the applications using POJO is that developers will be able to replace enterprise container and they will be having the option of using robust servlet container and need not to have any enterprise container like an application server.
+The important advantage of developing the applications using POJO is that developers will be able to replace enterprise containers.
+They will be having the option of using a robust servlet container and need not have any enterprise container like an application server.

-- Java Spring WEB framework is a very well-designed for web MVC framework, which provides a great replacement for a legacy web framework.
+- The Java Spring WEB framework is a very well-designed web MVC framework, which provides a great replacement for a legacy web framework.

 - Java Spring has a special feature that it can eliminate the singleton creation and factory classes used in it.

-- Java Spring allows a system to maintain a consistent transaction management interface which can make scale up to global transactions (using JTA) and scale down to a local transaction.
+- Java Spring allows a system to maintain a consistent transaction management interface that can make scale up to global transactions (using JTA) and scale down to a local transaction.

-- Java Spring application is very user-friendly and it is used for the development of many and different applications such as Web applications, standalone GUI applications, standalone applications and also applets.
+- Java Spring application is very user-friendly.
+It is used to develop many and different applications such as Web applications, standalone GUI applications, standalone applications, and applets.
 Also to develop 2 tier – n-tier architecture and distributed applications.

 - Java Spring supports both annotation and XML configurations services.

-- Core – Core is a key module in a framework which provides the fundamental parts of the framework such as IoC or DI.
+- Core – Core is a key module in a framework that provides the fundamental parts of the framework such as IoC or DI.

 - JDBC – Spring sub-projects module enables a JDBC-abstraction layer which removes the JDBC coding for specific vendor databases for better performances.